barumau/pandunia/english/103_logatipe.md

 Structure words can be categorized into word classes as follows:

 1. Pronouns : words that point to people and things.
-2. Prepositions : words that relate things and actions into circumstances
+2. Prepositions : words that relate things and actions to circumstances
 3. Conjunctions : words that join phrases together

 Content words can be classified into the following word classes: